senecaxconnect/xconnect_docs/docs/Usage_ManageUsers.md

 1\.
 Log in as a power user

 2\.
-Click on the settings gear on the header menu
+Click on the settings icon on the header menu

 ![Side Navigation](images/menu_settings.png "Account Overview")